newjersey/navigator.business.nj.gov/content/src/fundings/clean-energy-program-commercial-and-industrial-new-construction.md

   - other-services
   - manufacturing
 publishStageArchive: ""
-descriptionMd: New Jersey’s Clean Energy Program (NJCEP) encourages energy efficient new construction of commercial and industrial facilities in New Jersey by offering various financial incentives to adopt cost-effective, energy efficient design choices in qualifying new construction and substantial
+sidebarCardBodyText: New Jersey’s Clean Energy Program (NJCEP) encourages energy efficient new construction of commercial and industrial facilities in New Jersey by offering various financial incentives to adopt cost-effective, energy efficient design choices in qualifying new construction and substantial